awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 **Important**
 Before you proceed, we recommend that you review [Overview of Managing Access Permissions to Amazon Comprehend Resources](access-control-overview.md)\.

-The following is the permissions policy required to use the Amazon Comprehend `DetectEntities` action:
+The following is the permissions policy required to use the Amazon Comprehend document analysis actions:

 ```
 {
    "Version": "2012-10-17",
    "Statement": [{
-      "Sid": "AllowDetect -Actions",
+      "Sid": "AllowDetectActions",
       "Effect": "Allow",
       "Action": [
                 "comprehend:DetectEntities",